nadeeth/vod-api/README.md

-# Weasel
+# VOD API
-A NodeJs REST API / Web Application Framework.
+REST API for VOD app.

-This is a minimal and easy to extend framework developed with ExpressJs for REST APIs and Web Applications.

 ## Installation

-1. Clone this [repository](https://github.com/nadeeth/weasel.git) or download the [latest build](https://github.com/nadeeth/weasel/archive/master.zip).
+1. Clone this [repository](https://github.com/nadeeth/vod-api.git) or download the [latest build](https://github.com/nadeeth/vod-api/archive/master.zip).
 2. Run the command "npm install" to install all the dependencies.
-3. Edit "config.js" and set Database connection string.
+3. Edit "config.js" and set MongoDB connection string.
 4. Run the command "npm start" to start server.

 To run the server in development mode "DEBUG=weasel:* npm run-script devstart" or in Windows "set DEBUG=weasel:* & npm run-script devstart".
 Development mode uses Nodemon to run the server (Nodemon restarts the server when you edit and save files).